neutron-org/neutron-docs/versioned_docs/version-3.0/relaying/icq-relayer.md

 2. Then execute `neutrond keys add relayer --keyring-backend test` to create an account in the default keyring directory;
 3. Use `relayer` as the `RELAYER_NEUTRON_CHAIN_SIGN_KEY_NAME`, `test` as the `RELAYER_NEUTRON_CHAIN_KEYRING_BACKEND`, and pass the keyring directory as a volume to the Relayer's docker container using the keyring path in the container as the `RELAYER_NEUTRON_CHAIN_HOME_DIR`;
 4. Get the Relayer's wallet address and top its balance up.
 If you're running the Relayer on the testnet, use the official Neutron faucet.
 For the mainnet, get some NTRN for the address.

+### Getting server nodes for Neutron and target chain

+The Relayer requires a REST and an RPC nodes for Neutron, and an RPC node for the target chain.

+One of the options here is to run your own nodes.
+For the Neutron nodes refer to the [Build and run](/neutron/build-and-run/overview) section of Neutron docs.
+For the target chain refer to the respective documentation section of the target chain.

+Another option for both (Neutron and target) chains is to use public nodes.
+You can find them listed in the [Cosmos chain registry](https://github.com/cosmos/chain-registry/tree/master) repository.
+For example, here's [a list of RPC, REST and gRPC Neutron nodes](https://github.com/cosmos/chain-registry/blob/master/neutron/chain.json) (look for the `"apis"` key in the JSON), and you can find similar lists for many other Cosmos chains in the repository.

 ## Running the Relayer